-In addition, the foreign-currency deposit reserves are determined at prescribed rates on balances of additional foreign-currency deposits.
+In addition, the foreign-currency deposit reserves are determined at prescribed rates on balances of additional foreign-currency deposits and recorded as deposit reserves - foreign currency account.
 These non-interest bearing reserves may be withdrawn at any time.
-As of March 31, 2022, December 31, 2021 and March 31, 2021, the balances of foreign-currency deposit reserves were \$6,500,542 thousand, \$7,259,716 thousand and \$7,616,269 thousand, respectively.
+As of March 31, 2023, December 31, 2022 and March 31, 2022, the balances of foreign-currency deposit reserves were \$4,155,511 thousand, \$4,298,282 thousand and \$6,500,542 thousand, respectively.